benswift/benswift.github.io/_posts/2021-11-11-the-role-and-value-of-cybernetics-today.md

 doesn't matter what level of "magnification" you look at, each component of a system is itself a system of interacting components, and each system is itself a component interacting in a larger system.
-But since that's all pretty abstract, let's return to the example of the livecoder, where the components of the system
+But since that's all pretty abstract, let's return to the example of the livecoder in the club, where the components of the system are:
-are:

 - I start with a full tank of **brain juice** which allows me to work on tricky coding problems.
 But it's mentally taxing.
 When I'm happy, rested & in the